 Huey: Oh no!
 I don't be-lieve it!
 You'd think a smart guy like Nigel would know what that key opens.
 Louie: Oh!
 You mean theenote sic chest back on theenote and again ship?
 Dewey: Yeah... the one that holds the trea-sure of... (squints) Tral-fa-ma-dor.
 Huey: Oh well, I guess Nigel's not the greatest thief, in the world, after all.

 In "Hurricane Fluttershy", Fluttershy's attempts at playing sick are rather bad.
 She pretends to sneeze and cough in the most unconvincing way possible.

-Applejack's acting in "Spike at Your Service" isn't a while lot better, with very flat cries for help, and very unconvincing acting.
+Applejack's Damsel in Distress acting in "Spike at Your Service" isn't a whole lot better, with very flat cries for help, and very unconvincing acting.
 Weirdly, Spike says he's impressed by it.

 In the Dragons: Riders of Berk episode "Twinsanity", the kids' efforts at fooling Dagur the Deranged by staging a dragon attack are more wooden than the average coffin.
 Dagur still falls for them, probably because the dragons were much better at it.

 Mordecai and Rigby win a spot on a TV series in episode of Regular Show "Carter and Briggs".
 Mordecai's Bad Bad Acting goes so deep his voice even cracks during his line.
 Unlike other examples of the trope, this really was bad acting, as the rest of the cast spares their feelings when they ask for feedback by hastily evacuating the room.